 12 Reasons Not to Have a Hysterectomy

-I totally get the desire to end your prolonged suffering with endo and/or adeno, but unfortunately, hysterectomy is not the way to do it.
+I totally get the desire to end your prolonged suffering with endo and/or adeno, but hysterectomy is not the way to do it.
+Because endometriosis and adenomyosis should be considered the same disease, nothing has actually been cured—endo can still show up in the body outside the uterus, even after hysterectomy.1 So it makes even less sense that hysterectomy is often prescribed for endometriosis, too.
 Still, many doctors try to coax their patients into it, telling you the procedure is safe, and stating as evidence that it’s the second most common surgical procedure in women.
 Indeed it is safe—you won’t die from it.
 But that doesn’t mean it has no long-term effects.
 Unfortunately, most doctors won’t discuss those with you.

 In fact, “hysterectomy has been associated with a high rate of short- and long-term complications,”2 and one study showed that within a year, nearly half of hysterectomy patients experienced at least one complication, including menopausal symptoms, bleeding, kidney disease, urinary tract and other infections, the splitting open of the vaginal cuff, “venous thromboembolism … nerve injury, repair to ureter, repair to bowel, or other complications (accidental cuts, puncture, perforations, or hemorrhage during medical care and surgical procedures).”3 And because the cardinal ligaments are severed during surgery, as well as those that are attached to the bladder and around the vagina, leading to “insufficient suspension of the vaginal apex,” hysterectomy can cause “several long-term effects on pelvic organ” or pelvic floor function4 (Reasons 9–12).